 When my clients do the hard thing, they often move towards their goal with more speed and ease.
 During the pandemic, my clients have moved states (while 8 months pregnant), changed jobs (yep, people are hiring), taken up the bass, secured book deals, gotten engaged and married (civil ceremony, 10 person gathering), started grad school, pivoted their business and launched new businesses.

 Sitting around and talking about it, procrastinating, and complaining are not tools for change.
 Nor are they tools for mental health.
-And we need to be healthy now.
+And we need to be healthy and better wellness now.

 Doing the hard thing works.
 It puts things in perspective, and puts you back in control.

 Here is some articles and podcasts I’ve created on the subject: